krispayne/keepalived/doc/source/software_design.rst

 kernel Netlink channel.
 The Netlink messaging sub-system is used for setting VRRP VIPs.
-On the other hand, the Netlink kernel messaging broadcast capability is used to reflect into our userspace Keepalived internal data representation any events related to interfaces.
+On the other hand, the Netlink kernel messaging broadcast capability is used to reflect into our userspace Keepalived internal data representation of any events related to interfaces.
 So any other userspace (others program) netlink manipulation is reflected our Keepalived data representation via Netlink Kernel broadcast (RTMGRP_LINK & RTMGRP_IPV4_IFADDR).

 SMTP
 ====

 The SMTP protocol is used for administration notification.
-It implements the IETF RFC821 using a multi-threaded FSM design.
-Administration notifications are sent for healthcheckers activities and VRRP protocol state transition.
+It implements IETF RFC821 using a multi-threaded FSM design.
+Administration notifications are sent for healthchecker activities and VRRP protocol state transition.
 SMTP is commonly used and can be interfaced with any other notification sub-system such as GSM-SMS, pagers, etc.